 Consider the following:

-- Though they aren’t the cheapest robo advisor in regard to fees, the fee that you are quoted upfront covers everything, which is not always the case with other robo advisor services.
+- Though they aren’t the cheapest hybrid digital wealth management platform in regard to fees, the fee that you are quoted upfront covers everything, which is not always the case with other digital finance platform services.

 - The fee is quite attractive when you consider that traditional investment advisors charge anywhere from 1% to 2% of the assets under management.